CompTIA Exam Objective Review: The RAID Solutions

 “An excellent idea,” you say diplomatically.
 “I’m glad you thought of it.”

-“I want you to implement RAID on our most mission critical servers,” the boss tells you.
-“It should be fault tolerant, so if a single disk fails we can still recover the data.
-But, we can only afford to use two hard drives in each server.
+“I want you to implement RAID on our most mission-critical servers,” the boss tells you.
+“It should be fault-tolerant, so if a single disk fails we can still recover the data.
+But, we can only afford to use two hard drives on each server.
 Make sure you choose the correct option.”

 “Ah yes,” you say uncertainly.
 “That option.”

-RAID questions can be found in among others the following CompTIA exams: A+ Exam 220-802; Security+ Exam SY0-401 and Server+ Exam SK0-004 (detailed objective descriptions can be found at the very end of this article).
+RAID questions can be found in among others the following CompTIA exams: A+ Exam 220-1001 and Security+ Exam SY0-601.
+Detailed objective descriptions of the applicable exam objectives can be found at the very end of this article.

 All About RAID